 The resident will choose their advisor (one of the ACVIM-LAIM diplomates) within the first few months of starting the residency and develop a committee with the help of your advisor by the first months of the residency.
 Each committee consists of 3 members, one outside the discipline.
 Each resident is evaluated by the equine faculty and staff at least twice a year.
 This information will be summarized and presented to the resident during a biannual meeting with the resident committee.
-This committee will also review progress toward boards and completion or research projects and manuscripts
+This committee will also review progress toward boards and the completion of research projects and manuscripts.

 ACVIM board certification

 You must register as a candidate with the ACVIM to pursue board certification within 90 days of starting your residency.
 Consult the ACVIM website for information regarding registration and familiarize yourself with the requirements and timelines for successful progress through the board certification process.

 This residency participates in the American Association of Veterinary Clinicians’ (AAVC) Veterinary Internship and Residency Matching Program (VIRMP) when a position is available.

 Preference is given to applicants who have graduated from a college that is accredited by the American Veterinary Medical Association.
 If you wish to apply for an internship or residency program things to keep in mind:

 - Have your degree translated and evaluated by a reputable company.
 Options include: Josef Silny & Associates, Trustforte Corporation, and World Education Services

 - Some programs require the TOFEL exam to qualify for a internship or residency position.

 - Most foreign interns and residents are appointed to H-1B visas.